harryziyuhe/amberharrywedding/PLAN.md

 ## Test Plan

 - Confirm `PLAN.md` mentions all current pages, including `FAQ`, and matches the live nav structure
+- Confirm `PLAN.md` mentions the `RSVP` page and the Netlify Functions + Supabase RSVP layer
 - Confirm `PLAN.md` documents the homepage video section using `assets/Sunset.m4v` with autoplay, muted, loop, and inline playback
 - Confirm `PLAN.md` states that the homepage video is full-width and that the hero remains centered below it
 - Confirm `PLAN.md` states that the homepage nav/video overlap behavior is homepage-only